OleksiiShevchenko/map-generator/README.md

 **Important:** If you change a related google account you need to enable usage of less secure apps for it - https://myaccount.google.com/lesssecureapps

-* notificationRecipients
- `notificationRecipients` - enter comma-separated list of emails that notifications should be sent to
+* notificationRecipients - enter comma-separated list of emails that notifications should be sent to

 2. Configure applications pm2 configuration - open **pm2.json** in the root of the project.
 Every object in the "apps" array represents an instance of the script.
 You have to specify 2 params: